mabiamabia/mabiamabia/README.md

 ### My name is Priscila Duarte, I am a full-stack developer in Brazil :octocat:

-### I’m currently learning Javascript and Node.JS :atom:
+### I’m currently learning Java and Spring Boot :atom:

 ### **[Have you checked out my LinkedIn?](https://www.linkedin.com/in/prisciladuarte1993/)**